Atomic clock: Fiber optics

+Microwave atomic clocks

 Caesium

 The SI second is defined as a certain number of unperturbed ground-state hyperfine transitions of the caesium-133 atom.
 Caesium standards are therefore regarded as primary time and frequency standards.

 Caesium clocks include the NIST-F1 clock, developed in 1999, and the NIST-F2 clock, developed in 2013.

 Caesium has several properties that make it a good choice for an atomic clock.
 Whereas a hydrogen atom moves at 1,600 m/s at room temperature and a nitrogen atom moves at 510 m/s, a caesium atom moves at a much slower speed of 130 m/s due to its greater mass.
 The hyperfine frequency of caesium (~9.19 GHz) is also higher than other elements such as rubidium (~6.8 GHz) and hydrogen (~1.4 GHz).
 The high frequency of caesium allows for more accurate measurements.
 Caesium reference tubes suitable for national standards currently last about seven years and cost about US$35,000.
 Primary frequency and time standards like the United States Time Standard atomic clocks, NIST-F1 and NIST-F2, use far higher power.